krissnawat/gatsbyblog/src/pages/blog/what-is-csp-and-how-to-add-it-to-your-website.md

 3. Allow inline scripts by adding `'unsafe-inline'` to your policy & hang your head in shame.
 This allows inline scripts, which weakens your CSP & allows XSS attacks.
 Doing this should cause you to feel some sadness.

 ## Cheer Up!
 Unsafe Inline Isn't the End of the World!
 Just Your Company.
-(Just kidding, sort of)
+(Just kidding, sort of...)

 When first implementing your CSP, there is a good chance you will need to use unsafe-inline on either your style-src or script-src directives.
 You might even need to allow JavaScript's eval function with unsafe-eval. *\*Gasp!\**